philsturgeon/codeigniter-oauth2/README.md

 # Codeigniter OAuth 2.0

 Authorize users with your application in a driver-base fashion meaning one implementation works for multiple oAuth 2 providers.
+This is only to authenticate onto oauth providers and not to build an oauth service.

 Note that this Spark ONLY provides the authorization mechanism.
-You will need to implement the example controller so you can save this information to make API requests on the users behalf.
+There's an example controller below, however in a later version there will be a full controller.

 ## Currently Supported